 These limited express trains, Kamui and Lilac connect Sapporo and Asahikawa.
 Kamui and Lilac run on exactly same route.
 The only difference is accommodation.
 Lilac has Green seat and Kamui does not.
 But the reserved ordinary seat of Kamui is called “U seat”.
-It has better seat with some equipment.
-But it is a sort of Reserved Ordinary seat.
-So JR Pass Ordinary covers this seat.
+It offers a better seat with some extra equipments.
+But it is a sort of a reserved ordinary seat, so JR Pass Ordinary covers this seat.

 Route and timetable

 Kamui and Lilac connect Asahikawa and Sapporo in 1 hour and 25 minutes.
 These trains run almost every 30 minutes in daytime and operated 24 round trips a day.

 You can find the timetable of the major trains in Hokkaido in the link below.

 Timetable is not available until further notice due to the train suspenstion due to COVID-19.

 Both Kamui and Lilic are operated by 789 series.
 But there are two kinds of 789 series fleets.

 As I mentioned, a reserved ordinary seat on Kamui is called “U seat”.
 Kamui does not have any Green seat, but this “u seat” is more spacious than non reserved ordinary class.
 Of course you can take this seat without any extra charges on the JR Pass ordinary.
 U seat also offers a power outlet.
 You can charge your small device.

 Lilac has Green class seat, reserved ordinary seat and non reserved ordinary seat.
 Reserved seat of Lilac is not called U seat because both reserved and non reserved have same type of accommodation.
 But reserved seats on car #1 have a power outlet.